Mohamed-Kamal-Ayad/CAT-Laravel/README.md

 ## Task
 It's so simple!

-I want you to To-Do list app with these features:
+I want you to make To-Do list app with these features:
 - Every task will have title and description
 - Page with form to store tasks in the database
 - View all tasks below the form